datagrok-ai/public/help/domains/chem/chem.md

 ### Curation

-Datagrok supports [chemical structure curation](https://pubs.acs.org/doi/10.1021/ci100176x), including kekulization, normalization, reionization,  neutralization, tautomerization, and the selection of the main component.
+Datagrok supports [chemical structure curation](https://pubs.acs.org/doi/10.1021/ci100176x), including kekulization, normalization, reorganization,  neutralization, tautomerization, and the selection of the main component.

 <details>
 <summary> How to use </summary>